aap/b/README.md

 This compiler I wrote to bootstrap B.
-It is a single executable and can produce code for PDP-11 and amd64 assemblers.
+It is a single executable and can produce code for PDP-11, amd64 and mips32 assemblers.
-On amd64 it is good enough to compile bc.b and ba.b.
+On amd64 and mips32 it is good enough to compile bc.b and ba.b.
 On PDP-11 it should also produce good code, but it needs some testing.